Quintessence from M-Theory: Eternal Quintessence from de Sitter spacetimes

 One way to obtain this model is to start from the D=5 $SO(3,3)$ gauged supergravity, which has a D=5 adS vacuum \cite{GRW}.
 Reduction to D=4 yields the $CSO(3,3,2)$ gauged N=8 supergravity (in the notation of \cite{Hull2}).
 As explained earlier, this model has a consistent truncation to a single scalar field with $\Delta = -8/3$ because this corresponds to $\Delta=-\beta^2$ in D=5, and $\Delta$ is unchanged by dimensional reduction.
 This yields the equation of state \be P= -(7/9)\, \rho \ee and hence acceleration.

 Some aspects of this model can be understood as follows.
 We saw that an accelerating universe can only be obtained from an exponential potential in N=1 supergravity by inclusion of a FI term.
 In this case, the coefficient $\alpha$ can be identified as the dilaton coupling constant.
 Now, the only values of the dilaton coupling constant that occur in consistent truncations of N=8 supergravity to a theory with a single scalar are such that $\alpha^2 = 0,{1\over3}, 1, 3$ \cite{HT}.
-Moreover, if we start from a theory in D=5 without scalars and reduce to D=4 then only the values $1/3$ and $3$ of $\alpha^2$ occur.
-The first case corresponds precisely to $\Delta= -8/3$ and hence to $\kappa =-7/9$.
-The other case corresponds to $\Delta=0$, but this does not give rise to an accelerating universe.
-The $\alpha^2= 1$ case corresponds to $\Delta=-2$ but, again, this does not yield an accelerating universe.
-Note that if a dS vacuum were possible for $D>5$ it would yield other values of $\Delta$ corresponding to disallowed values of $\alpha$; this provides another way to see why the non-compact gaugings of $D\ge6$ supergravity theories do not admit dS vacua.
+Moreover, if we start from a theory in D=5 without scalars and reduce to D=4 then only the values $1/3$ and $3$ of $\alpha^2$ occur; the first case corresponds precisely to $\Delta= -8/3$ and hence to $\kappa =-7/9$ (the other case corresponds to $\Delta=0$, but then the potential is zero).
+The $\alpha^2= 1$ case corresponds to $\Delta=-2$ but this does not yield an accelerating universe.
+Note that if a dS vacuum were possible for $D>5$ it would yield other values of $\Delta$ corresponding to disallowed values of $\alpha$ in $D=4$; this provides another way to see why the non-compact gaugings of $D\ge6$ supergravity theories do not admit dS vacua.

 We will now verify that the accelerating D=4 universe with equation of state (\ref{eofs2}) lifts to D=5 de Sitter space.
 We start with the $D=5$ Lagrangian density \be _5 = \sqrt{-\det g^{(5)}} \left[ R^{(5)} + \Lambda \right]\, . \ee If the 5-metric is written as \be ds^2_5 = e^{-(2/\sqrt{3})\phi(x)} ds^2_4(x) + e^{(4/\sqrt{3})\phi(x)}dy^2\, , \ee where $x$ denotes the 4-space coordinates and $y$ parameterizes a circle, then the 4-metric and scalar $\phi$ are governed by a $D=4$ Lagrangian density of the form (\ref{lag1}) with \be V= \Lambda e^{-(2/\sqrt{3})\phi} \ee and hence $\alpha=1/\sqrt 3$, as claimed earlier.
 The accelerating 4-dimensional universe was discussed in section 2 (where it was shown to have $a=t^3$); the 4-metric and dilaton are \be ds^2_4 = -dt^2 + t^6 ds^2(\bE^3)\, ,\qquad \phi = \sqrt{3}\log t\, . \ee The corresponding 5-metric is \be ds^2_5 = -(d \log t)^2 + t^4 ds^2(\bE^4)\, , \ee which is $dS_5$ space in planar-type coordinates; as such it is obviously a solution of the D=5 theory with Lagrangian density (\ref{d5}).
 It will also be a solution of the $SO(3,3)$ gauged maximal D=5 supergravity, but presumably one at a saddle point of the potential rather than a maximum.
 This will mean that the dS solution is unstable, but this instability may be a good thing in that it allows an escape from eternal acceleration.